In this Guide

 You also get a few other adaptors and fittings to help you with other cleaning tasks.
 There’s a spring lock tool for cleaning out couplings, a few different banjo-style and quick connect fittings, and a decarbonizing adaptor for cleaning the throttle plate and the intake manifold (like the 3M kit).
 In addition to helping you with other parts of the fuel system, these adaptors help you modify the kit to work with import and other more idiosyncratic fuel systems.

 The cleaners themselves and any replacement parts will cost you extra.
-You’ll want to plan on $20 or so for cleaning solution, and if you don’t keep replacement parts on hand, you might want to throw in one or two Little Parts kits for replacing work-out filters or O-rings.
+You’ll want to plan on a few dollars for cleaning solution, and if you don’t keep replacement parts on hand, you might want to throw in one or two Little Parts kits for replacing work-out filters or O-rings.

 It’s probably not the best choice for people who only drive occasionally.
 This is a kit for people who have multiple cars, expensive cars, or have regular long commutes.
 Plus, chances are that the casual driver won’t have the garage space or mechanical aptitude to use a kit like this.